The Faith & Family Homelessness Project ended in 2016, and the School of Theology and Ministry no longer facilitates poverty simulation workshops.

 About the workshop:

-Our Poverty Simulation Workshop, created by the Missouri Association for Community Action, is designed to help participants begin to understand what it might be like to live in a typical low-income family trying to survive from month to month.
+The Community Action Poverty Simulation (CAPS), created by the Missouri Community Action Network, is designed to help participants begin to understand what it might be like to live in a typical low-income family trying to survive from month to month.
 It is a simulation, not a game.
 The object is to sensitize participants to the realities faced by people living on low incomes.

 The simulation is conducted in a large room with the “families” seated in groups in the center of the room.
 Around the perimeter are tables representing community resources and services for the families.
 These services include a bank, supermarket, community action agency, employer, utility company, pawnbroker, social service agency, faith-based agency, payday and title loan facility, mortgage and rent company, school, community health center, and child care center.